-One of the most frequently asked questions we receive is: “How much does van life cost?”
+One of the most frequently asked questions we receive is: “How much does living in a van full time cost?”
 It’s also one of the most difficult to answer.
 The truth is: it depends.
-Van life is different for everyone, and so is the price.
+The lifestyle is different for everyone, and so is the price.

-First things first, the type of vehicle you choose to buy is going to be the largest up-front cost to van life.
-We’ve written a breakdown of what type vehicle you should buy to help figure this out.
+First things first, the type of vehicle you choose to buy is going to be the largest up-front cost.
+We’ve written a breakdown of the best type of van to live in to help figure this out.

 Some people move into the vehicle that they currently own.
 They do minimal to no conversion, and enjoy the lifestyle just fine.

 Others spend $45,000 purchasing a 4WD Sprinter.
 Then add another $15,000 on a high-tech campervan conversion.
 Despite what you see on Instagram, this is not the norm.